deejaygraham/deejaygraham.github.io/_posts/2018-08-15-minecraft-portkey.md

 ---

 What's programming without an occasional Harry Potter/Minecraft mashup?
+In the Harry Potter universe, a
+<a href="https://www.pottermore.com/writing-by-jk-rowling/portkeys">Portkey</a> is a
-In the Harry Potter universe, a PortKey is a magical teleportation device which is disguised as an ordinary, everyday object.
+magical teleportation device which is disguised as an ordinary, everyday object.
 Touch the object and it automatically teleports you to a matching location.
 How would we do this in Minecraft?